kunalvirdi/To-Do-List-2.0/README.md

 # TO DO

 A web application where we can manage our to-do things or list.
-Challenge taken from [Frontedn Mentors](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW/hub/todo-app-TB0tqRoLR)
+Challenge taken from [Frontend Mentors](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW/hub/todo-app-TB0tqRoLR)

 ## Features